Aleks4920/ObsidianNotes/Sustainable Communities Notes/Lecture 4 Food.md

 		- Resadential area with no or limited food access
 	- Food Swamp
 		- an area with too much unhealthy food options
+- to end food insecurity we have to focus on ending the larger picture of povrity
+- Food is usually a systemic issue (social and ecological)
 -